Chalermdej-l/SQL_Project/README.md

 ## Prerequisite

-To reproduce this you will need [SQL server management studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?)
+To reproduce this you will need to install [SQL server management studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?) and host a local server.

+Once install you will need to create a database with the name `Covid_Database`

 You will also need the below package.
 1. [Pandas](https://pandas.pydata.org/)